Mosque: Prayer hall

-Mihrab
+Mihrab and minbar

 A miḥrāb, also spelled as mehrab is a semicircular niche in the wall of a mosque that faces the qiblah (i.e. the "front" of the mosque); the imam stands in this niche and leads prayer.
 Given that the imam typically stands alone in the frontmost row, this niche's practical effect is to save unused space.
 The minbar is a pulpit from which the Friday sermon is delivered.
 While the minbar of Muhammad was a simple chair, later it became larger and attracted artistic attention.
 Some remained made of wood, albeit exquisitely carved, while others were made of marble and featured friezes.

 Minarets

 A common feature in mosques is the minaret, the tall, slender tower that usually is situated at one of the corners of the mosque structure.
 The top of the minaret is always the highest point in mosques that have one, and often the highest point in the immediate area.

 The origin of the minaret and its initial functions are not clearly known and have long been a topic of scholarly discussion.
 The earliest mosques lacked minarets, and the call to prayer was often performed from smaller structures or elevated platforms.
 The early Muslim community of Medina gave the call to prayer from the doorway or the roof of the house of Muhammad, which doubled as a place for prayer.
 The first confirmed minarets in the form of towers date from the early 9th century under Abbasid rule and they did not become a standard feature of mosques until the 11th century.
 These first minaret towers were placed in the middle of the wall opposite the qibla wall.
 Among them, the minaret of the Great Mosque of Kairouan in Tunisia, dating from 836, is well-preserved and is one of the oldest surviving minarets in the world today.

-Before the five required daily prayers, a Mu’adhdhin (مُـؤَذِّن) calls the worshippers to prayer from the minaret.
+Before the five required daily prayers, a Mu'adhdhin (مُـؤَذِّن) calls the worshippers to prayer from the minaret.
 In many countries like Singapore where Muslims are not the majority, mosques are prohibited from loudly broadcasting the Adhān (أَذَان, Call to Prayer), although it is supposed to be said loudly to the surrounding community.
 The adhan is required before every prayer.
 Nearly every mosque assigns a muezzin for each prayer to say the adhan as it is a recommended practice or Sunnah (سُـنَّـة) of the Islamic prophet Muhammad.
 At mosques that do not have minarets, the adhan is called instead from inside the mosque or somewhere else on the ground.
 The Iqâmah (إِقَـامَـة), which is similar to the adhan and proclaimed right before the commencement of prayers, is usually not proclaimed from the minaret even if a mosque has one.